Oklahoma City Same-Sex Divorce Lawyers

 Parenting rights for same-sex couples depend on legal parentage.
 Courts in Oklahoma focus on the child’s best interests regardless of parents' genders, but you may need legal documents like adoption papers or a formal acknowledgment of parentage for both parents’ rights to be fully recognized.

-What if my spouse and I were married outside Oklahoma?
+What if my spouse and I were married outside of Oklahoma?

 Oklahoma recognizes valid marriages performed in other states.
 If you meet state residency requirements, you may file for divorce in Edmond or Oklahoma County even if the marriage occurred elsewhere.

-Call (405) 331-7884 or contact us online today to schedule a consultation with an experienced Edmond same-sex divorce lawyer.
+Call (405) 331-7884 or contact us online today to schedule a consultation with an experienced Oklahoma City same-sex divorce lawyer.